ericabgraboyes/project4_team1/README.md

 [Insert model table and accuracy]

-Even though the initial model accuracy was not as impressive as other models, we wanted to use a logistic regression model to predict customer churn -- to see if we could optimize the model's performance using various machine learning techniques
+Even though the initial model accuracy was not as impressive as other models, we wanted to use a logistic regression model to predict customer churn -- to see if we could optimize the model's performance using various machine learning techniques.
+We also aligned that given the colinearlity between exited and complain we should remove the "Complain" variable when building the regression model as the variable created quasi-causation.
+If the variable had captured number of complaints instead of a binary output we would have reconsidered excluding it the next phase of the project.

+### Project Implementation - Optimizing and Tuning a machine learning model:
+Next we reloaded the cleansed dataset into a new notebook(final_model) and worked to optimize the logistic regression model.

 #### Visualizations:

 ### Future Considerations: